kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 - **Workbench: Upgrade Double-bladed Lightsaber: Replace Sigil with Solari**
 - Repair hyperdrive on the Ebon Hawk
+- `Level to 15: Persuade to 18, Master Speed`
 - Talk to Canderous: 1,1,1,1,3
   - Don't forget this or you can't complete his quest!
 - Fly to the Star Forge